Skip to main content

 Pharmacist reviews — virtually or in person

 An Ontario-licensed pharmacist reviews your intake.
-Choose a phone or video call — we call back, usually within the hour, always within four — or come to our partner pharmacy for an in-person consult.
+Choose a phone or video call — they call back as soon as they're available — or visit a participating pharmacy near you for an in-person consult.

 • Calls come from a verified Ontario number.